How to Make a Dark Room Feel Lighter and Brighter With Paint

-Navajo White is another light, creamy paint colour.
+Navajo White is a light, creamy paint colour.
 Any cream colour will have a yellow base, and this is no exception, but the yellow is cut-back by neutral undertones to calm it down.

-Read more: Benjamin Moore Best Cream Paint Colours
+Read more: Benjamin Moore’s 5 Best Cream Paint Colours

 5. BM White Dove OC 17

-White Dove is actually a white (almost off-white).
-It has a warmth that’s tempered by a neutral base to slow it down.
+White Dove is actually a white (almost off-white) and has a warmth that’s tempered by a neutral base to slow it down.

 Read more: Benjamin Moore 8 Best White Paint Colours

 I like White Dove as it has warmth, without too much yellow coming up (yellow is definitely one of the least favourite undertones with my E-Design clients).

 And don’t forget, CONTRAST is a fantastic way to add interest to a dark room, as shown in this stairwell landing as well as on the bathroom vanity (see the whole home HERE).